zlogic/vogon-java/README.md

 * WildFly (confirmed to run on the free [OpenShift](http://www.openshift.com/) Bronze account with *WildFly Application Server 8.1.0.Final* cartridge installed.
 Just follow the [instructions](http://help.openshift.com/hc/en-us/articles/202399740) to deploy the WAR file).
 * Tomcat 7 (confirmed to run on the free [OpenShift](http://www.openshift.com/) Bronze account with *Tomcat 7 (JBoss EWS 2.0)* cartridge installed.
 Just follow the [instructions](http://help.openshift.com/hc/en-us/articles/202399740) to deploy the WAR file).
+* Heroku - just fork this repository and copy into a new Heroku app [through Github](http://devcenter.heroku.com/articles/github-integration)!

+Check out the readme for more details.
+Default username/password are Default/Default, make sure to change them to something more secure.

 2.0 and earlier versions also include a standalone version using Java FX for UI.
 This version is no longer maintained and may be completely removed in future releases.
 Requires Java 8 to run.